Popax21/Madhunt/ArenaGuide.md

 ## Arena Option
 Describes one possible arena where a switch can send you.
 Adding multiple of them will make the start switch choose one at random

-`switchID`: The ID of the switch which can choose this option
+`switchIDs`: The IDs of switches which can choose this option.
+Individual IDs are seperated by `,`

 `arenaArea`: The ID of the map the arena is in.
 Leave blank for the same map as the option.
 By default, the A side is choosen, however you can add `#a/b/c` to the end to specify the side.